 Shared Programming is included in PDW and RPS registrations.

-Shared programming includes updates from the Accreditation Council for Graduate Medical Education’s Review Committee for Family Medicine (ACGME RC-FM), American Board of Family Medicine (ABFM), and the AAFP Government Relations team.
+Shared programming includes updates from the Accreditation Council for Graduate Medical Education’s Review Committee for Family Medicine (ACGME RC-FM), American Board of Family Medicine (ABFM), American Osteopathic Board of Family Physicians (AOBFP), and the AAFP Government Relations team.
 The annual Innovation Showcase and Hot Topic Panel Discussion are also part of the PDW and RPS Shared Programming.
 Learn more.

 Saturday, April 4 | 5:30 – 6:30 p.m. or 7:00 – 8:00 p.m.

 Take part in special programming available for those interested in a one-hour private session with RPS consultant teams on any topic.
 Additional registration fees apply.
 Space is limited.
 Learn more.